 A person who is struggling with financial issues often wants to save as much money as possible.
 Even if that means filing for bankruptcy without a lawyer.
 Unfortunately, filing for bankruptcy is more than just filling a few forms and filing them in the court.
 Though people can file for bankruptcy without a lawyer (pro se), it is generally not advisable.
 Data available for bankruptcy discharge with and without a lawyer will justify why it is advised to hire a lawyer when filing for bankruptcy.
 As per statistics available, only 0.4% of pro se Chapter 13 bankruptcy filers got their plans confirmed in California.

-Lawyers of Dallas based bankruptcy law firm Recovery Law Group inform that it is next to impossible to get your reorganization plan confirmed in case of Chapter 11 or Chapter 13 bankruptcy cases without the expert advice of a lawyer.
+Lawyers of Dallas based bankruptcy law firm Recovery Law Group inform that it is next to impossible to get your reorganization plan confirmed in case of Chapter 11 or Chapter 13 bankruptcy cases without the professional advice of a lawyer.
 This is so because the rules are complex and difficult to understand for a layman and therefore people often have little chance of getting through with confirmation hearing, let alone discharge.
-If you wish to successfully get a confirmation hearing and eventually bankruptcy discharge, you need to consult expert bankruptcy lawyers at 888-297-6023.
+If you wish to successfully get a confirmation hearing and eventually bankruptcy discharge, you need to consult bankruptcy lawyers at 888-297-6023.

 In the case of Chapter 7 bankruptcy cases, 40% of pro se filing was dismissed compared to 5.4% in the case of attorney represented cases.
 Since most filers expect financial relief from a bankruptcy filing, this comes as a huge shock.
 No discharge means no relief from creditors and bad credit report apart from retrying their luck in bankruptcy court.
 The odds of getting discharge with pro se filing is merely 36%.
 While having a bankruptcy lawyer to handle your case means that you do not have to worry about all the paperwork, people filing for bankruptcy pro se need to be aware of not just the various forms but also the rules of bankruptcy procedure apart from previous rulings in the Circuit, District and Supreme Court.